BasBuur/vrc-assistant/README.md

 # VRC Assistant BETA

 ***This application is currently in BETA.
-Please expect and report any issues you may experience***
+Please report any issues you may experience***

 VRC Assistant is a helper tool for VRC.
-Upon selecting an aircraft on the scope, VRC Assistant loads and shows you a variety of information regarding the aircraft.
+Upon selecting an aircraft on the VRC scope, VRC Assistant automatically loads and shows you a variety of information regarding the aircraft.

 Currently the following information is displayed: